dbernheisel/phantom_mcp/README.md

   def study(%{"study_id" => id} = params, _request, session) do
     study = Repo.get(Study, id)
     text = Study.to_markdown(study)
-    # Must return a map with a `:text` key
+    # Must return a map with a `:text` key or
-    # or a `:binary` key with base64-encoded data.
+    # a `:binary` key with binary data which will be base64-encoded by Phantom
     {:reply, %{text: text}, session}
   end

   def study_cover(%{"study_id" => id} = params, _request, session) do
     study = Repo.get(Study, id)
     binary = File.read!(study.cover.file)
-    # The binary will be Base64-encoded by Phantom
+    # The binary will be base64-encoded by Phantom
     {:reply, %{binary: binary}, session}
   end